12 Proven Ways to Stop Spending More Money Than You Make

 StratfordProductions/Adobe woman sitting on couch at home watching tv

 Have you been with the same phone provider for a decade?
-Or perhaps you chose your current cable provider before other options were available in your area.
+Or perhaps you picked your current cable provider before other options were available in your area.
+Do you really need over 100 channels that you don't watch?

 Whatever the case, reassess your phone and cable plans and make sure you’re still getting the best deal.
-In particular, don’t pay for more service than you need.
+In particular, don’t pay for more services than you need so that you can keep more money in your wallet.

 If you don’t actually watch dozens of cable channels or don’t need an unlimited data plan, downsizing can save you some money.